[Ticker] Post-Brexit UK seeks to boost Asia trade

 By EUobserver

-Britain aims to apply for membership of the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP), a group of 11 Asian countries, in a sign of new, post-Brexit politics, Reuters reports.
-The government would apply before it had published an economic impact study, in a break with normal procedure.
-And that would give voters and MPs less scrutiny on prime minister Boris Johnson's free-trade ambitions, the opposition Labour Party said.
+Britain aims to apply for membership of the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP), a trade bloc of 11 Asian countries, following its full Brexit, Reuters reports.
+The government aimed to apply before it had published an economic impact study, in a break with normal procedure, but that would give voters and MPs less scrutiny on prime minister Boris Johnson's free-trade ambitions, the opposition Labour Party said.